 J.C: Yes.
-Expats need to realize that they will need to have some cash available for some expenses that will be incurred at the beginning, x-rays, doctors visits for example.
+Expats need to realize that they will need to have some cash available for some expenses that will be incurred at the beginning, x-rays and doctors visits for example.
 Some will be reimbursed.
 Some will be out of pocket.
 Medical insurance does not pay for everything upfront.

 [End of interview]

-Even with medical insurance with a private carrier here, they often will self-insure for minor, less expensive issues.
-At least less expensive in Mexico.
-When a band-aid can cost $629 in the U.S., you question if we even have less expensive issues.
+Even with medical insurance with a private carrier here, they still might self-insure for minor, less expensive issues.
+When a band-aid can cost $629 in the U.S., you question if we even have less expensive issues in the U.S.

-Unless you have a Cadillac policy, having medical standard insurance has the potential of providing a false sense of security.
+Unless you have a Cadillac American policy, having medical standard insurance in the United States has the potential of providing a false sense of security.
 We all have read or know people whose coverage has run out.
 Fifty percent of bankruptcies are caused by healthcare costs and many of those people have health insurance when they get sick or injured.

 Category A: Non-U.S. nationals who are assigned to the U.S. for a specific and temporary purpose due to their skills or job duties, and who require health coverage in multiple countries because they are expected to travel outside the U.S. at least once a year, and are periodically offered other multinational benefits.

 Category B: U.S. nationals working outside the U.S. for at least 180 days in a consecutive 12-month period.